benlazaro/clouseau-vibecoding/README.md

 - **Detail panel** — inspect the full entry with formatted, syntax-highlighted message; copy the message to clipboard
 - **Formatters & syntax highlighters** — built-in JSON pretty-printer and Monokai-inspired JSON syntax highlighter; toggle or override per-entry from the detail toolbar
 - **Find bar** — `Ctrl+F` searches all columns across visible rows with `↑`/`↓` navigation
-- **Plugin system** — drop in a JAR to add new parsers, formatters, colorizers, or sources at runtime
+- **Plugin system** — drop in a JAR to add new parsers, formatters, colorizers, or sources at runtime; browse and install plugins from a Nexus repository via the built-in Plugin Manager (`Plugins → Manage Plugins`)
 - **Column management** — hide/show individual columns, drag to reorder, save named layouts and restore them with one click; set a default layout that is applied automatically on every file open
 - **Memory limit per tab** — configurable maximum number of log entries per tab; oldest entries are evicted automatically so the app never runs out of memory during long tailing sessions